andyarensman/12-Tone-Matrix-Generator/README.markdown

 - ***Transposing*** the row (same intervals, but starting on a different note)
 - ***Inverting*** the row (same intervals, but in the opposite direction: if it was a major third UP instead you go a major third DOWN)
-- Playing the row backwards (called ***retrograde***)
+- Playing the row backwards (***retrograde***)
 - or any combination of the three

 If you enter the example tone row into my app, you will see all possible forms of the prime row.
-The letters are P(Prime - all the transpositions), I(Inversion), R(Retrograde), and RI(Retrograde-Inversion).
+The letters are P (Prime - all the transpositions), I (Inversion), R (Retrograde), and RI (Retrograde Inversion).
 The numbers refer to the starting note of P and I and go up stepwise.
 So in the Schoenberg example above, Bb would be 0, B is 1, C is 2, etc. ***Note: It seems like music theorists will sometimes number the notes differently (sometimes 0 is always C).***

 With all of these options of rows to use, the composer is able to create a piece of music.
 They use as many or as few rows as they like.
 Sometimes they will use the first few notes of a row to create a chord, then continue the row.
 Sometimes they will repeat a note in a row before finishing it out.
 Multiple rows can often happen simultaneously between multiple instruments or one instrument will start a row and another instrument will finish it.
 With all this going on, it can be quite challenging to find every row when analyzing the music.